Even though the "use tax" has been in effect since 1935, many people still do not fully understand how it functions as a substitute for the sales tax.

 - purchases from garage sales, estate sales, etc.

-Effective October 1, 2013, consumers supporting charitable activities by purchasing items, or by participating in a contest of chance, as part of a qualifying nonprofit fundraiser will no longer owe use tax for such items except where the item purchased or won is valued at more than $10,000.
+Effective October 1, 2013, consumers supporting charitable activities by purchasing items, or by participating in a contest of chance, as part of a qualifying nonprofit fundraiser will no longer owe use tax for such items except where the item purchased or won is valued at $10,000, or more.
 This use tax exemption expires July 1, 2017.
-For more information, please see the Fundraising
+For more information about qualifying fundraising, please see the Fundraising

 section of the Nonprofit Tax Guide.